Twitch Chat Not Loading or Connecting – How to Fix?

 Refresh the Page:

-Sometimes the scripts don’t run properly when your internet connection is inconsistent.
-So simply refresh your browser tab, which should result in the scripts executing correctly this time.
-Click on the menu option at the top and choose Reload on your browser, or press and hold Ctrl+F5 and your webpage would be refreshed.
+“If the scripts aren’t running properly due to an inconsistent internet connection, simply refresh your browser tab.
+Click on the menu option at the top and choose ‘Reload’ in your browser, or press and hold Ctrl+F5 to refresh the webpage.”

 Switch to the Incognito Mode: